 Before the enactment of the TCJA, pass-through entities (S-Corps, LLC’s, or partnerships) were the go-to entity structure choice for most privately-held businesses and their owners.
 This was mostly due to the double taxation that inherently exists with a C-Corp structure, but not pass-through entities.
 However, with the reduction of the C-Corp tax rate from 35 to 21 percent, the C-Corp structure had the potential to be more advantageous.

 Congress and their lobbyists recognized this political and economic conundrum and quickly wanted to establish equality between pass-through entities and C-Corps.
 To accomplish this goal, what’s known as the “Pass-through Deduction” was created to level the playing field between C-Corps and pass-through owner’s effective tax rates.
-The complexity and applicability of this new deduction for business owners has yet to be fully explained by the IRS, but its intent is to make pass-through structures just as, if not more, tax efficient as their C-Corp cousins on a day-to-day operating basis.
-For a breakdown of this new deduction see here: Pass-Through Deduction: An Introduction.
+The complexity and applicability of this new deduction for business owners has yet to be fully explained by the IRS, but its intent is to make pass-through structures just as, if not more, tax-efficient as their C-Corp cousins on a day-to-day operating basis.

 Questions you must ask yourself are: